Anamikeya/Frankenstein/README.md

 * Add tests

-#other
+#Database

+Sqlite3 using sqlite-utils to read write data.

-The database contains tables of each folder
+The database.db file (sqlite) contains tables of each folder that's indexed.